1-800-935-2620 Speak to a Tour Expert

 Spitzkoppe

-Travel to the mountain of Spitzkoppe, the 'Matterhorn of Namibia' (approximately 9 hours).
+Travel to the mountain of Spitzkoppe today.
 The wild lands around this superb granite peak are some of Namibia's most stunning.
-The mountain itself is 700 million years old and 1987 metres (6519 feet) high.
-Although you shouldn't try to climb to the top, there are some excellent hikes to do in the area, rich in plant life and with some bush paintings to be found.
-The Spitzkoppe is known for its stunning beauty and the thousands of ancient Bushmen rock art paintings that are still viewable.
+The mountain itself is 700 million years old and 1987 m (6519 ft) high.
+Although you shouldn't try to climb to the top, the area is rich in plant life and with some bush paintings to be found.
 Be sure to look out for the sunset from your bush camp this evening – the landscape is known to take on dazzling hues of orange and red.

 Meals: Breakfast Dinner